Skip to content

 // limits decimal(10,2), coeffR decimal(6,2), coeffN decimal(10,2)

-// the connection to the MySQL database on the $HOST machine is made using the credentials ($USER, $PWD)
+// connection to the mysql database on machine $HOTE is made as ($USER,$PWD)

-// initializes the $error field with any error
+// initializes the $erreur field with a possible error

 // empty if no error